-Many moms have a hard time making it to the gym and even when they do, they have to fight long waits for equipment and crowded fitness classrooms.
-It’s enough to inspire you to figure out your own good workout routine at home – but sometimes, that can feel just as daunting!
+Many moms have a hard time making it to the gym and, even when they do, they have to fight long waits for equipment and crowded fitness classrooms.
+It’s enough to inspire you to figure out good workout routines at home – but sometimes, that can feel just as daunting!

-Luckily, I found my home routine stride with video workouts – specifically by the Beachbody company.
-I even wound up becoming a Beachbody “coach” a couple years ago.
+I even wound up becoming a Beachbody “coach.”
 So I not only work on myself, but I also help other like-minded people on my team accomplish their fitness goals with challenge groups online.

 1. Schedule the time.

 One of the hardest things for a mom to do is schedule “me time.”
 When you’re a parent you can get wrapped up in your child and all their activities.
 You end up putting yourself and your health on the back burner.

 Jennifer Gray – a personal trainer in southeast Michigan who’s the owner, founder and president of Body by Jenn – says, “That’s something I have my clients do.
 Look at your schedule on Sunday night and plan for the whole week.”
 This includes scheduling time for prepping your meals and snacks for that week.

 “Breakfast is the most important meal of the day,” Gray says.
 “It’s important to eat every few hours.
 If you don’t, your body will hold onto the fat.”